Becoming a Miner

 Using the Pre-Built LLM Forecaster

-It is available at neurons/miner/forecasters/llm_forecaster.py and may be used for making predictions.
+It is available at neurons/miner/forecasters/llm_forecaster.pyarrow-up-right and may be used for making predictions.
 To use it:

-3. Open neurons/miner.py#L31 and locate the assign_forecaster function
+2. Open neurons/miner.py#L31arrow-up-right and locate the assign_forecaster function

 11